 Who Pays For A Rental Car After An Accident?

-First, liability must be determined following your incident and this determination is made by the liability adjusters of both your insurance company as well as the other driver’s liability adjuster.
+Does an at-fault driver pay for the rental car after a car accident?
+First, liability must be determined following your incident, and this determination is made by the liability adjusters of both your insurance company as well as the other driver’s liability adjuster.
 This process of obtaining a rental car typically takes 3-5 days though it may take longer in some more complicated car accident scenarios.

 The process becomes more complicated when trying to determine who will pay for the rental car when liability is disputed.
 Who was at fault for the car accident is the driving factor for determining who will pay for your rental car.